EliotKhachi/publicZk/202110080329/README.md

 What is the smallest simple step I can take now?

 ## The Zeigarnik Effect
-The conclusion that uncompleted tasks create a level of tension that keeps that task at the front of our minds until it is completed.
+Uncompleted tasks create a level of tension that keeps that task at the front of our minds until it is completed.

 ## The Problem
 The Zeigarnik effect is noticed on a daily basis in procrastination.